BinaryShield: Cross-Service Threat Intelligence in LLM Services using Privacy-Preserving Fingerprints: Evaluation

 At extreme privacy levels ($\alpha = 0.1$), the bit flip probability reaches 0.475, meaning nearly half of all bits are randomly inverted, effectively reducing fingerprints to near-random noise.
 Consequently, Accuracy@1 drops to 0\%, rendering threat correlation impossible.
 This represents the theoretical limit where maximal privacy completely eliminates utility.
 As we relax the privacy constraint the bit flip probability decreases.
 With $\alpha = 0.75$ (bit flip probability 0.32), Accuracy@1 rises to 14.17\% and Accuracy@5 to 26.15\%, marking the onset of effective threat detection.
 At $\alpha = 1.0$ \tool to reach 44.06\% Accuracy@1 and 64.90\% Accuracy@5.
 While this is roughly half the non-private baseline (86.04\% and 96.56\%), it shows that meaningful threat correlation is feasible even under strong privacy constraints.
 Between $\alpha = 1.0$ and $\alpha = 2.0$, accuracy improves smoothly with meaningful privacy and utility tradefoff.
 At $\alpha = 1.25$, Accuracy@1 reaches 62.40\% and Accuracy@5 82.81\%.
 At $\alpha = 1.5$, Accuracy@1 is 72.60\% and Accuracy@5 is 89.90\%, retaining 84.4\% of baseline Accuracy@1.

 The results show a smooth transition in the privacy-utility trade-off, especially between $\alpha = 0.75$ and $\alpha = 2.0$.
-For significantly high-privacy needs, $\alpha = 1.5$ gives strong privacy.
 Since organizations have already strict security policies, for internal sharing, relaxing privacy to $\alpha = 2.0$--$2.5$ yields near-optimal utility with \emph{realistic} meaningful privacy protection.
 Overall, \tool potentially can operate in a wide range of privacy-utility trade-offs.